reconfigured found chairs, house paint on wood.

 One of my Sentries in an exhibit at the Museum of Sonoma County.

 Sheila Ghidini's work encompasses drawing, sculpture, installation and site-specific public art.
 Her work has been shown and collected in private and public collections including The Achenbach Collection of Fine Arts Museums of San Francisco, the Runneymede Farm Sculpture Park in Woodside, CA, and the Philadelphia Museum of Art.
 She attended Hartford Art School, University of Hartford and did graduate work at Cranbrook Academy of Art.
 She completed an M.F.A. in sculpture at the University of California, Berkeley, receiving the Sylvan and Pam Coleman Memorial Fellowship.
-Sheila was an artist-in residence at The Headlands Center for the Arts and The American Academy in Rome.
-She has received grants from the Wallace Alexander Gerbode Foundation, the Krasner-Pollack Foundation, the San Francisco Arts Commission, the Marcelle Labaudt Memorial Fund, Rockefeller Foundation and the Connecticut Commission on the Arts.
+She was an artist-in residence at The Headlands Center for the Arts and The American Academy in Rome summer program.
+She has received grants from the Wallace Alexander Gerbode Foundation, the Krasner-Pollack Foundation, the San Francisco Arts Commission, the Marcelle Labaudt Memorial Fund, Rockefeller Foundation, and the Connecticut Commission on the Arts.
 Her public projects engage communities, architecture and the landscape.
 She has created public gathering spaces in San Jose, Campbell and Emeryville, CA. Sheila collaboratively designed two MUNI Transit shelter on 19th Ave., in San Francisco and one shelter in Lodi, CA. Sheila has taught art in schools throughout the Bay Area, including San Francisco State University, University of California Berkeley, San Francisco Art Institute, and California College of the Arts.